Business & Finance

 1. Use tools and software.

-No longer are the days when you have to write out a profit and loss report (P&L report or P&L statement — calculating your expenditures, cataloging your business’ financial statements, predicting your gross and net profits, and so on.
+No longer are the days when you have to write out a profit and loss report (P&L report or P&L statement — calculating your expenditures, cataloging your business’s financial statements, predicting your gross and net profits, and so on.
 This and other key tools can exist and be generated automatically in business intelligence software, an umbrella term describing a range of technologies to help you manage your data and important information.

 Using this software, you can automatically project profitability, costs, expenditures, and other values.
 Many tools come equipped with dashboards and reporting features, which will allow you to more accurately project and evaluate profitability — no spreadsheets needed.